ginger-society/docs/docs/ginger-book/config.md

 ### defaultStory

-Change which story is loaded when Ladle starts.
+Change which story is loaded when GingerBook starts.
 It's the `?story=` portion of URL.
 The default value is `""` - open the first story in alphabetical order.
 Must be serializable.

 ```js
 /** @type {import('@ladle/react').UserConfig} */